YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

     ## id      | 0.107

 In contrast, the analysis for scores of USE in math reveals a different picture.
 Although individual background still accounts for the largest portion of individual scores, the combination of year and school membership (13%) has a slightly greater impact than school membership alone (11%).
 This finding is surprising, especially when compared to the results for Russian language, and suggests that there is a greater variation in math scores from year to year.
 This result is also consistent with our earlier visual analysis.

-### Key Results

-The analysis of Unified State Examination (USE) results in the region from 2015 to 2019 revealed some interesting findings regarding the stability of academic performance in schools.

--   Academic performance in the region has slightly improved over time, with an upward trend in the mean USE results in Russian and math.
--   Schools with higher mean scores exhibit greater stability over time, while those with lower mean scores tend to have more fluctuation in their results.
-This suggests that schools that consistently perform well tend to maintain that level of performance, while those that perform poorly tend to have more variability.
--   There is a significant distinction between the stability of academic performance in Russian and math.
-Schools tend to have more consistent results in the Russian subject exam from year to year compared to math.
--   High-SES schools show more stable results in the Russian exam from year to year than low-SES schools.
-However, there is no significant difference in the variability of math exam results across different SES schools.
--   Individual performance variance can be partially attributed to the school.
-The contribution of schools to individual performance variability is higher for Russian than for math.